Understanding Smart App Control’s role in security

 4. Let SAC run in its evaluation mode for a short period if offered, so the telemetry learns common, benign apps on the machine.

 Keep a recovery plan.
-If SAC blocks a legitimate tool critical to operations, note the blocked file path and publisher.
-Use that data to create an allow listing in controlled environments or replace the tool with a signed alternative.
+If SAC blocks a legitimate tool that matters to operations, note the blocked file path and publisher.
+Use that data to create an allow list in controlled environments or replace the tool with a signed alternative.

-SAC benefits from up-to-date Windows and cloud signals.
+SAC works best with up-to-date Windows and cloud signals.
 I install Windows updates promptly.
 I also keep third-party installers from questionable sources off the device.
-Patching reduces the number of exceptions SAC must make.
+Patching reduces the number of exceptions SAC has to make.

 Check Windows Security event logs weekly for blocked attempts.
-That gives early warning of recurring false positives or targeted delivery attempts.
+That gives early warning of repeat false positives or targeted delivery attempts.
 Export logs regularly if auditing is necessary.

 Use Event Viewer and Windows Security logs to track SAC activity.
 Look for patterns: